 Professor Thao: I would tell new students that technology is our future and software development will require more and more software engineers in the market over time.
 If you want to change your career and become a software developer, and you are ready to put the effort and commitment into this program, now is the time to do it.

 MSD is an intensive program, but MIU provides three vital ways for students to succeed: 1) a curriculum with all the knowledge needed to become a proficient software developer, 2) an environment conducive for gaining that knowledge, and 3) the tools to develop consciousness so you can absorb and retain the knowledge and grow in self-development.

 It’s a wonderful program, our graduates are getting great jobs, and we are here to help them every step of the way.

 The Masters of Software Development is a 12-month Accelerated program or 18-month Standard Track training program for U.S. Citizens, Permanent Residents, and Asylees, to become software developers.
 Previous software development training or experience is not necessary to enroll in this program and any bachelor’s degree in any subject is eligible for admission.
-MSD is now accepting applications for the August 2022 entry.
+Applications for the next entry are open now!
 For more information call or text 800-563-9673.